Azure/arc_jumpstart_drops/README.md

 To get started, please carefully read our [Contributing guidelines](./CONTRIBUTING.md).
 For any other question, check [Frequently Asked Questions (FAQ)](./FAQ.md) or submit an [Issue](./issues).

+Please note that before contributing or using any Arc Jumpstart Drop, it's important to carefully review our [disclaimer](./DISCLAIMER.md).
+This will help you understand the risks and limitations associated with the use of all Drops.

 ## What you'll find here

 - **Drops:** All the JSON [schema](./SCHEMA.md) files of the submitted Drops.
 Each file represents a Drop that's published in the Jumpstart Drops curated list.